 When Should I Introduce Solids?

-The latest media flurry about this topic stemmed from the recent Centre for Food & Allergy Research Australian Infant Feeding Guidelines Summit in Melbourne, Australia, where leaders in child health and nutrition discussed ways to minimise the risk of babies developing food allergy.
+The latest media flurry about this topic stemmed from the recent Centre for Food & Allergy Research Australian Infant Feeding Guidelines Summit in Melbourne, Australia, where leaders in child health and nutrition discussed ways to minimize the risk of babies developing food allergy.

 So, what information for parents came out of this summit with regard to the timing of introducing solids?